loganrooks/robotic-psalms/memory-bank/mode-specific/code.md

+### Implementation: Vocal Layering (REQ-ART-V03 - Green Phase) - 2025-04-11 22:39:35
+- **Approach**: Replaced the single call to `self.vox_dei.synthesize_text` in `SacredMachineryEngine.process_psalm` with a loop iterating `config.num_vocal_layers` times.
+Inside the loop, random pitch and timing variations are calculated using `random.uniform` based on `config.layer_pitch_variation` and `config.layer_timing_variation_ms` (first layer has no variation).
+Each layer is synthesized, handling potential `VoxDeiSynthesisError`.
+Pitch variation is applied using `librosa.effects.pitch_shift`.
+Timing variation is applied using `np.pad` and array slicing to shift the audio.
+After the loop, all generated layers are aligned to the maximum length by padding or trimming, summed together, and then normalized using the existing `_normalize_audio` helper method.
+- **Key Files Modified/Created**: `src/robotic_psalms/synthesis/sacred_machinery.py` (Modified `process_psalm`, added imports for `random`, `librosa`).
+- **Notes**: Required fixing Pylance type inference errors by ensuring consistent `astype(np.float32)` conversion before `librosa` call.
+Test failures were resolved by changing the `@patch` strategy in `tests/test_sacred_machinery.py` to patch the `synthesize_text` method directly on the `engine.vox_dei` instance within the test functions, rather than using the decorator with a string path.
+All tests pass (132 passed, 8 xfailed).

 ### Implementation: Integrate Saturation Effect (REQ-ART-E04 - Integration Green Phase) - 2025-04-11 21:59:52
 - **Approach**: Integrated `apply_saturation` from `.effects` into `SacredMachineryEngine.process_psalm`.
 Added conditional logic to apply the effect to the `combined` audio signal before chorus and delay, only if `config.saturation_effect` is configured and `mix > 0`.
 The `SaturationParameters` model is instantiated from the configuration before calling the effect function.
 - **Key Files Modified/Created**: `src/robotic_psalms/synthesis/sacred_machinery.py` (Modified).